 Learning more than one language is also beneficial for your brain, as it increases the size of the hippocampus and the cerebral cortex.
-The area of the brain responsible for processing language and information have denser grey matter, which means there are stronger connections between neurons in the brain.
+The area of the brain responsible for processing language and information can develop denser grey matter, which means there are stronger connections between neurons in the brain.
 Being bilingual has also been found to improve memory and enhance your attention span.
-Research is even beginning to show that speaking more than one language can delay the onset of Alzheimer’s Disease.
+Research is even beginning to show that speaking more than one language can delay the onset of Alzheimer’s disease.

 So, what are some good ways to learn a foreign language?